Takayuki55/ClassDataAccess/README.md

 ![Buttons](img/Buttons.png)
 ## The sample program has three forms.
 ![Main](img/Main.png)

---Form / subform support
+- Form / subform support
 ![Employee](img/Employee.png)

---Supports multiple tables
+- Supports multiple tables
 ![Multiple](img/Multiple.png)

---SQL Server table support
+- SQL Server table support
 ![SQLServerEmployee](img/SQLServerEmployee.png)
 #
 ## The original table that was connected to SQL Server in the sample has 310 fields.
 All fields are not visible in the accdb table design.
 You can manipulate the data by placing controls for all fields on the form.
 In the sample, 262 controls are placed.